Sim2Real

 Recommended First-Run Flow

-Dampingand confirm that the launch terminal logs do not report a startup timeout or missing IMU, joint state, or RC input. - While still in dry run, select the mode that should run your policy and confirm that the launch terminal logs show the expected mode name.
+Confirm that the launch terminal logs do not report a startup timeout or missing IMU, joint state, or RC input.
+The node starts in

 state_machine,state_behaviors, andselectorsentries inconfig/k1_config.yaml.

-After the launch logs show the expected mode name in dry run, follow the Quick Start Operation Guide to run the robot, then select that mode from the RC transmitter.
 For API-driven tests, first run the policy once through RC control, then use the optional API control flow below.

 Optional API Control